kogo59/The_Central_Caucasus_and_Bashan/chapters/14_Chapter.md

 come from country posts to meet him, were still in the place, and there were, besides, an unusual number of travellers awaiting the departure of the next steamer from Poti.
-Amongst them were two gentlemen, who had, like ourselves, been engaged in exploring the Caucasus— Mons.
+Amongst them were two gentlemen, who had, like ourselves, been engaged in exploring the Caucasus — Mons.
 Favre, the son of the well-known Genevese geologist, and Mons.
 Desrolles, an entomologist, whom the natives had facetiously nicknamed the ❛Father of Flies.❜ The extent of their excursions in the mountains had been to cross the Mamisson Pass and ride up to Uruspieh, We